evidentlyai/evidently/examples/integrations/grafana_monitoring_service/README.md

 We use two toy datasets and treat them as model application logs.
 Then, we configure Evidently `Monitors` to read the data from the logs at a certain interval (to simulate production service where data appears sequentially).
 Evidently calculates the metrics for Data Drift, Regression Performance and Classification Performance and sends them to Prometheus.
 The metrics are displayed on a pre-built Grafana dashboard.

 Here is the one for Data Drift.
-Two more inside!
+And more inside!

 ![Dashboard example](https://github.com/evidentlyai/evidently/blob/main/docs/images/evidently_data_drift_grafana_dashboard_top.png)